-We’re granting $5000 to a shelter on behalf of the artist who best expresses what’s possible when we all join in to achieve More Pets and People Together.
+This November, we’re granting $5000 to a shelter on behalf of the artist who best expresses what’s possible when we all join in to achieve More Pets and People Together.

 Anyone in your community, including shelter staff or volunteers, can enter by posting their original art to Facebook or Instagram with the hashtag #PetsAndPeopleTogether #MascotasYPersonasUnidas or by drawing directly on the contest flyer and dropping it off at your shelter for you to share on social media.
 Flyers include instructions and inspiration on one side, and a blank page ready for drawing on the other.
 We’ll send flyers in your kit.
 Keep a stack at your adoption desk, take them with you to your next community event, or leave a few at the library, schools, businesses or faith centers in your town.
 Repost entries on your shelter social media accounts and encourage everyone to enter for a chance to win $5k for your community!

 Have a printer and paper?
 Click the button below to download the PDF and make your own copies to distribute.

 Request Your Communications Kit

 Kits will be sent via USPS.
 Please allow two weeks for delivery.
 Supplies are limited.
 All fields required.